Information for Test Day

 Parents and dismissal

-Most testing centers do not have a waiting area due to lack of staff.
+Most testing centers do not have a waiting area due to lack of staff and to ensure the safety of students.
 To reduce noise and distractions, family members also are not allowed to stay in the hallways, and many sites lock the building once testing starts.

-Some parents wait in their cars or relax someplace nearby until testing ends.
+Some parents wait in their cars or relax someplace nearby during testing.
 Students will be dismissed once testing is complete and all materials have been collected.
+Parents should return to the testing center before students are dismissed.

 Students who cannot attend the established testing makeup dates will not be refunded testing fees.